Jan Kotěra: Founder of Modern Czech Architecture

 During training, he showed his talents by renovating the 17th-century castle, Červený Hrádek, located in Jirkov, by enlarging the outside of the castle using neo-Gothic elements and incorporating Art Nouveau elements inside the castle.
 This renovation helped him attend the Academy of Fine Arts in Vienna, Italy in 1894, studying under Professor Otto Wagner.
 Although Kotěra was influenced by Wagner’s Wagnerian modernism and classicism style, he renounced his ideas of universal modern architecture that relied on Western culture.
 His final thesis earned him the Roman Prize, granting him a one-year stay in Italy, where he studied classical architecture.

-In 1898, Kotěra returned to an unwelcomed Prague to begin teaching at the Prague School of Applied Arts; later, in 1910, he was appointed professor.
+In 1898, Kotěra returned to an unwelcoming Prague to begin teaching at the Prague School of Applied Arts; later, in 1910, he was appointed professor.
 He possessed attributes that were considered unacceptable both in Czech society and Czech architecture.
 Fighting the old-fashioned culture, he included modern and Art Nouveau styles in his work, which soon became a Czech architectural stable.

 Kotěra Villa